ryxandy/RestConsuming/README.md

-# Welcome to my Pokédex
+# Basic Tutorial to Consume RestAPI
 ![Welcome](https://raw.githubusercontent.com/ryxandy/RestConsuming/master/rest.png)
 #                                                                        Tour into this application
-###                                                             Objetivo, Tecnologias, Documentações, exemplos de uso.
+###                                                             Overview, Technologies, Response Example.

 #### ✏️ Overview:
-###### This a  Java api rest created to register and consulte Pokemons, its like a Pokedéx where u can: Create, Delete, Update and Get Pokemons.
+###### This is a Java project made to consuming an APi called "ViaCep" and return the data to the user